michaelmeuli/immensekansasii/README.md

 # The easiest way to download metaphlan4 database is to use metaphlan4 (depending on your system you may have to start an interactive SLURM session)

-conda activate env_immense
+module load apptainer

-singularity shell path/to/singularity/containers/quay.io-biocontainers-metaphlan-4.1.0--pyhca03a8a_0.img
+apptainer shell /shares/sander.imm.uzh/software/pipelines/IMMense/IMMense_dependencies/containers/quay.io-biocontainers-metaphlan-4.1.0--pyhca03a8a_0.img

-cd path/to/immense_dependencies/metaphlan4/database # where you want the database to exist
+cd /shares/sander.imm.uzh/software/pipelines/IMMense/IMMense_dependencies/databases/metaphlan/Metaphlan4_Jun23 # where you want the database to exist

 # To download the June 2023 database use the following command
 metaphlan --bowtie2db mpa_vJun23_CHOCOPhlAnSGB_202307 --install